-US Dollars (39,211,580) (1,990,928,744) The translation exchange rate used was P56.12 to USD 1 and P1.82 to TWD 1 as at December 31, 2022.
+The translation exchange rate used was ₱55.37 to USD 1 as at December 31, 2023.

 The following table demonstrates the sensitivity to a reasonably possible change in foreign exchange rates, with all variables held constant, of the Parent Company's income before tax (due to changes in the fair value of monetary liability).